stitchdata/docs/_saas-integrations/zendesk/zendesk-latest.md

       To ensure you can replicate all the data you need, we recommend a user with Admin permissions set up the integration.

-  - To replicate the **ticket_forms** table, an Enterprise Zendesk plan or Professional Zendesk plan with the corresponding Add On.
+  - To replicate the **ticket_forms** table, an Enterprise Zendesk plan or Professional Zendesk plan with the corresponding add-on.

       [This feature](https://support.zendesk.com/hc/en-us/articles/203661636-Managing-your-ticket-forms-) is only availble to Zendesk customers on the listed plans.